-The Archaeological Museum of El-Djem, the ancient Thysdrus which is best known for its amphitheatre, houses a series of mosaics found in the environs of the town.
+The Archaeological Museum of El-Djem, the ancient Thysdrus, houses a series of mosaics found in the town or in its environs.
 It is a modern museum where the exhibits are displayed in a very effective way.
+It was built next to the House of Africa, thus named after a mosaic which is shown in the introductory page.

 The most elaborate mosaics were reserved to the triclinia, the formal dining rooms of the Romans.
-The name means three couches because the diners ate their meals reclining on couches or cushions placed on three sides of the room, forming a sort of U-shape table.
+The name means three couches because the diners ate their meals reclining on couches or cushions placed on three sides of the room, forming a sort of U-shape table (see a triclinium at Pupput).
 A typical mosaic for a Roman triclinium had a small pictorial section (emblema) at its centre which the diners could admire during the meal.
 This section was made by a different person than that who took care of the decorative frame.

-Central sections of mosaics: Greek myths: (left) Apollo and Daphne; (right) Selene and Endymion
+Central sections of mosaics: Greek myths made popular by Ovid's Metamorphoses: (left) Apollo and Daphne (see Gian Lorenzo Bernini's statues); (right) Selene and Endymion, a subject often depicted on sarcophagi

 Apollo was not invariably successful in love.
 On one occasion he pursued Daphne, a mountain nymph and a priestess of Mother Earth; but when he overtook her, she cried out to Mother Earth who, in the nick of time, spirited her away to Crete and left a laurel-tree in her place, and from its leaves Apollo made a wreath to console himself.

 The Romans did not have much furniture in their rooms and a decorative mosaic helped in avoiding a feeling of emptiness.
 In the above mosaics the emblema was multiplied by nine to increase its "filling" effect.
-The images were usually placed inside medallions; in some instances, as in the mosaic of the Muses, all images had the same orientation and they probably faced the room entrance, in other cases the orientations were different or converged towards the central image.
+The images were usually placed inside medallions; in some instances, as in the mosaic of the Muses, all images had the same orientation and they probably faced the room entrance, in other cases the orientations were different or converged towards the central image as at Vichten in Luxembourg.

-The Four Seasons and at the centre Zeus and Ganymedes and to its right Zeus and Leda
+The Four Seasons and at the centre Zeus and Ganymedes and to its right Zeus and Leda; the Loves of Zeus were another subject for large mosaics as at Italica in Spain

-The Four Seasons distributed around a central image were a very popular subject to create a mosaic with five focal points.
+The Four Seasons distributed around a central image were a very popular subject to create a mosaic with five focal points (see a famous example at the Museum of Bardo).

 Ganymedes was the most beautiful youth alive and therefore chosen by the gods to be their cup-bearer.
 It is said that Zeus, desiring Ganymedes also as his bedfellow, disguised himself in eagle's feathers and abducted him.